 6. Term Life Insurance - The Board provides full time employees with term life insurance that is enjoyed by other City employees.
 There is no cost to full time employees.

-7. Dental Insurance - The Board provides dental insurance to full time staff members at no cost to the employee.
+7. Dental Insurance - The Board provides dental insurance to full time employees at no cost to the employee.
 Part time employees share the cost of this coverage 50/50 with the Board, if they choose coverage.

 8. Vision Insurance - The Board provides vision insurance for full time staff members at no cost.
 Part time employees share the cost of this coverage 50/50 with the Board, if they choose coverage.